mdn/content/files/en-us/web/api/idbkeyrange/lowerbound/index.md

 The following example illustrates how you'd use a lower bound key range.
-Here we declare `keyRangeValue = IDBKeyRange.lowerBound("F", false);` — a range that includes the value "F" and everthing after it.
+Here we declare `keyRangeValue = IDBKeyRange.lowerBound("F", false);` — a range that includes the value "F" and everything after it.
 We open a transaction (using
 {{domxref("IDBTransaction")}}) and an object store, and open a Cursor with
 {{domxref("IDBObjectStore.openCursor")}}, declaring `keyRangeValue` as its optional key range value.
 This means that the cursor will only retrieve the record with